temporalio/temporal-jumpstart/docs/onboardings/README.md

 NOTE that right now the various languages are in different degrees of implementing the requirements.

-The [Product Requirements Document (and embedded Technical Requirements)[onboardings-prd.pdf] should be consulted to understand the `onboardings` reference application.
+The [Product Requirements Document (and embedded Technical Requirements)](onboardings-prd.pdf) should be consulted to understand the `onboardings` reference application.